sybrenjansen/mpire/README.rst

 Features
 --------

+- Faster execution than other multiprocessing libraries.
+See benchmarks_.
+- Intuitive, Pythonic syntax
 - Multiprocessing with ``map``/``map_unordered``/``imap``/``imap_unordered`` functions
 - Easy use of copy-on-write shared objects with a pool of workers
 - Each worker can have its own state and with convenient worker init and exit functionality this state can be easily